Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Carr averages 205.3 passing yards per game in nine matchups against the Chargers, 75.2 fewer yards his over/under in Sunday's game.
+- Carr's 205.3 passing yards per game in nine matchups against the Chargers are 74.2 fewer yards than his over/under in Sunday's game.

-- Carr threw at least a pair of TDs twice in those contests against the Chargers, while throwing a touchdown pass in seven games.
+- Carr threw multiple touchdown passes twice in those outings against the Chargers, while throwing a touchdown pass in seven games.

 - Note: Carr's stats vs. Chargers date back to 2016.

-- The 237.6 passing yards the Chargers give up per game makes them the NFL's 12th-ranked pass defense this season.
+- The 237.6 yards per game the Chargers are giving up through the air makes them the NFL's 12th-ranked pass defense.

-- With 25 passing TDs allowed this year, the Chargers defense is ranked 18th in the NFL.
+- With 25 passing TDs allowed this season, the Chargers defense is ranked 18th in the NFL.

 Recent Performances